-- 1. Senior standing with no more than 6 semester hours remaining to meet the degree plan requirements after the semester of student teaching. - a.
+- 1. Senior standing with no more than 6 semester hours remaining (with special permission from the Dean) to meet the degree plan requirements after the semester of student teaching. - a.
 All professional development courses must be completed before student teaching. - b.
 Students working toward middle, secondary, and all-level certification may student teach if they lack no more than one course in the area(s) of certification. - 2.
 Completion of all state compliance standards (as per the Texas Education Agency, the Texas Education Code, and the Texas Administrative Code.
 This includes field experiences.
 Many of the teacher preparation courses offered at UMHB are "field-based," meaning that they are taught on public school campuses so that teacher candidates receive hands-on experience.
 Students who take the regular, daytime classes will automatically get sufficient hands-on experience.
 Students who take education coursework in night classes or summer sessions are required to complete field hours during a subsequent semester. - 3.
 A grade of "C" or higher in public speaking. - 4.
 A GPA or 3.0 or higher in each of the following areas that appears on the degree plan (with no grade lower than a "C"): (a) pedagogy and professional development; (b) certification area for secondary or special areas; (c) academic specialization or academic support; and (d) EDSP.
 Each block is calculated separately. - 5.
-A completed application submitted to the Educator Preparation Program BEFORE the last 30 hours of coursework and prior to the student teaching semester.
+A completed application submitted to the Educator Preparation Program.
 Applications are submitted via Gateway #2 on the student's MyCampus account page.
-Applications for student teaching must be in the Education Office by March 1 for individuals planning to student teach the following fall semester or October 1 for individuals planning to student teach the following spring semester.
+Applications for student teaching should be in the College of Education Office by March 15 for individuals planning to student teach the following fall semester or October 1 for individuals planning to student teach the following spring semester.